joshbegley/nyt-latest/previous.md

 `Feeling stuck on today’s puzzle?
 We can help.`\
 https://nytimes.com/2024/12/18/crosswords/spelling-bee-forum.html

-**Russia Detains a Suspect in General’s Killing**\
+**Russia Detains a Man It Says Killed a General on Ukraine’s Orders**\
-`The suspect, a 29-year-old citizen of Uzbekistan, confessed to planting the bomb that killed Lt.
-Gen. Igor Kirillov in Moscow, a spokeswoman for Russian prosecutors said.`\
+`The Russian prosecutor’s office said the suspect, a 29-year-old citizen of Uzbekistan, confessed to planting the bomb on the orders of Ukrainian agents.`\
 https://nytimes.com/2024/12/18/world/europe/russia-general-killing-suspect-uzbekistan.html

 **The European Super League (sorry, the Unify League) is back - but where is the imagination?**\